Stay up to date with the latest news from Restart Dogs Here!

-02.04.2021 - OFFICIAL PRESS RELEASE - PARTNERSHIP WITH AUTISM DOGS CIC
+14.09.2021 - OFFICIAL PRESS RELEASE - RESTART DOGS LAUNCHING AT HMP DOVEGATE

-The Restart Dog Project, the first of its kind in the UK, launched in 2019 and has quickly been gaining attention and praise from all over the world for its innovative approach to providing education in a high security setting.
-The project is currently teaching the young people who reside at HMYOI Werrington the skills to rehabilitate dogs.
-The project, led by Leek-based trainer and behaviourist Rachel Trafford, teaches the young people how to train dogs the skills needed to function in a human world.
+The Restart Dog Project (the first of it’s kind in the UK) launched in 2019 and has quickly been gaining attention and praise from all over the world for their innovative approach to providing education in a high security setting.
+Restart Dogs have reached an exciting new phase of their journey and are now moving into their first adult estate at HMP Dovegate in Staffordshire.
+Restart Dogs, led by dog trainer and behaviourist Rachel Trafford, will teach the Prisoners how to train assistance dogs the skills that are needed to function in a human world.

-A carefully selected group of Young People at HMYOI Werrington who have demonstrated a willingness to make changes to their own behaviour are putting their learnt skills to the test by training the puppies through positive reinforcement techniques, encouraging them to choose positive, appropriate behaviours in a calm and positive environment.
+A carefully selected group of Prisoners at HMP Dovegate who have demonstrated a willingness to make changes to their own behaviour are putting their learnt skills to the test by training the puppies through positive reinforcement techniques, encouraging them to choose positive, appropriate behaviours in a calm and positive environment.

-People have the opportunity to “Restart” their lives and through the unique bond between humans and man’s best friend, they will not only create a positive and hopeful future for themselves, but will put something back into society by being a significant part of a candidate Assistance Dog’s development, who could go on to change an autistic person’s life for the better.
+With the safety and welfare of the dogs as paramount importance through the project, the Prisoners have the opportunity to “Restart” their lives and through the unique bond between humans and man’s best friend, they will not only create a positive and hopeful future for themselves, but will put something back into society by being a significant part of a support dog’s development, who will go on to change a person with a disability’s life for the better.

-25.02.2020 - OFFICIAL PRESS RELEASE
+14.09.2021 - OFFICIAL PRESS RELEASE